HDMA-SDSU/HDMA-SocialMediaAPI/API-Twitter/README.md

 print json.dumps(results, indent =4)
 ```

 - (3) Check out the return tweet!
-As you can see, the return contains many attributes that can be analyzed, such as **text**, **created_at**, and its location.
+As you can see, the return contains many attributes that can be analyzed, such as *text*, *created_at*, and its *location*.
 (Note: some returned attributes are not displayed to cut down the size of the page)

 ```json